binford2k/showoff/quickstart.md

 just make a file in that directory.
 It will show up in the presentation in the same order as it would if you ran `ls` in the directory.

 Maybe you wanted to start out with a few more sections.
-Let's try that out.
+Let's start over and try that out.

+    $ rm -rf hello-world
     $ showoff init hello-world -d introduction,hello,world,conclusion
     Run 'showoff serve' in the hello-world directory to see your new slideshow
     $ tree hello-world/